An Invoice Factoring Guide for Business

 How does Invoice Factoring Work?

-In this example, the transaction provided up-front funds could keep operations running smoothly.
-When the invoice was eventually paid, your business collected a total of 98% of the original invoiced amount, but cash flow was greatly improved.
+In this example, the transaction provided an advance that kept operations running smoothly.
+When the invoice was eventually paid, your business collected a total of 98% of the original invoiced amount, while greatly improving cash flow.
+Cash flow is the lifeblood of small business.

 Who is Factoring Invoices?

-Factoring receivables is generally conducted by those in the B2B space.
-It’s common among certain industries that offer credit sales or have lengthy delivery or project completion times.
-Subcontractors, truckers, staffing companies, food and beverage distributors, cleaning businesses, government contractors and import-export businesses are traditional beneficiaries of factoring.
+Invoice factoring, also known as accounts receivable factoring, is typically utilized by those in the B2B space.
+It’s common among industries that offer credit sales or endure lengthy delivery or project completion times.
+Construction, transportation, staffing, food and beverage distributors, commercial cleaning businesses, government contractors and import-export businesses routinely factor.

-As technology has caught up to this historic financing method, new businesses have begun online factoring including medical billers, professional services (accountants and consultants) and even freelancers.
+However, as technology has caught up to this historic financing method, new industries have started factoring receivables.
+These include medical billers, professional services (accountants and consultants) and even freelancers.
+As the gig economy expands, the market for freelance factoring is an exciting prospect.

 The internet has improved the factoring industry as a whole, decreasing overall costs for users.
 Greater transparency and availability of information has reduced credit service and other due diligence costs- while the electronic payment revolution has made funding faster and cheaper.
-Some businesses can get invoices funded directly with one click via their QuickBooks or FreshBooks accounting software.
+Further, many businesses get invoices funded directly with one click via their QuickBooks or FreshBooks accounting software.

 Benefits of Invoice Factoring